-Liability is a type of borrowing which creates an obligation of repayment to the other party involved.
-It is an outcome of past events or transactions and results in the outflow of the resources.
+Liability is a type of borrowing that creates an obligation of repayment to the other party involved.
+It is an outcome of past events or transactions and results in the outflow of resources.
 Therefore, it involves future sacrifices of the economic benefits of the firm.

 - Meaning of Short-term Liabilities and Long-term Liabilities

 - Short-term Liabilities